knative/docs/docs/eventing/broker/mt-channel-based-broker.md

 type: "docs"
 ---

-Knative provides a Multi Tenant (MT) Broker implementation that uses [Channels](../channels/) for event routing.
+Knative provides a Multi Tenant (MT) Broker implementation that uses [channels](../channels/) for event routing.

+## Before you begin

+Before you can use the MT Broker, you will need to have a channel provider installed, for example, InMemoryChannel (for development purposes), Kafka or Nats.

+For more information on which channels are available, see the list of [available channels](https://knative.dev/docs/eventing/channels/channels-crds/).

+After you have installed the channel provider that you will use in your broker implementation, you must configure the ConfigMap for each channel type.

 **NOTE:** This guide assumes Knative Eventing is installed in the `knative-eventing` namespace.
 If you have installed Knative Eventing in a different namespace, replace `knative-eventing` with the name of that namespace.

-## Before you begin

-Before you can use the MT Broker, you will need to have a Channel provider installed, for example, InMemoryChannel (for development purposes), Kafka or Nats.
-For more information on which Channels are available, see the list of [available Channels](https://knative.dev/docs/eventing/channels/channels-crds/).

-After you have installed the Channel provider that you will use in your Broker implementation, you must configure the ConfigMap for each Channel type.

 ## Configure Channel ConfigMaps

-In the ConfigMap for each type of Channel that you will use, you must define the specifications for how each type of Channel will be created.
+You can define specifications for how each type of channel will be created, by modifying the ConfigMap for each channel type.

 ### Example InMemoryChannel ConfigMap

-When you install the InMemoryChannel Channel provider, the following YAML file will be created automatically:
+When you install the InMemoryChannel Channel provider, the following YAML file is created automatically:

 ```yaml
 apiVersion: v1